 We are one of the largest filers of Consumer Proposals in the Greater Toronto Area with six locations across Southern Ontario.
 We are proud to operate in Canada and offer our experience and expertise to help you through the challenges of making and successfully completing a Consumer Proposal.

-If your debt load is out of control and you want the services of experienced and caring professionals to help you explore your financial options – call David Sklar & Associates at 416-498-9200 or get started with our Quick Assessment Form to book your Free Consultation.
+If your debt load is out of control and you want the services of experienced and caring professionals to help you explore your financial options – call David Sklar & Associates at 416-498-9200 or Quick Assessment Form to book your Free Consultation.
 During your consultation, we will help you understand what your current financial situation is, how best to fix it, and how to move on to a better life.
 With six offices in the Greater Toronto Area across Southern Ontario – we are here to help.

 Do I qualify for a Consumer Proposal?